Watlington railway station: History

 The Bill for the Lynn and Ely Railway received Royal Assent on 30 June 1845.
 Work started on the line in 1846 and the line and its stations were opened on 27 October 1846.
 Watlington station opened with the line and was, as it is now, situated South of Lynn station (now King's Lynn).
-The station to the south was St Germain's station.
 The line ran from Ely to Downham, the eventual destination being Ely.

-Watlington station, from 1847 part of the East Anglian Railway, became part of the Great Eastern Railway in 1862, and was renamed Magdalen Road in 1875 (a name which, perhaps, better reflects its lonely rural location in the middle of the flatlands of the East Anglian Fens).
+Watlington station, from 1847 part of the East Anglian Railway, became part of the Great Eastern Railway in 1862, and was renamed Magdalen Road from 1 June 1875 (a name which, perhaps, better reflects its lonely rural location in the middle of the flatlands of the East Anglian Fens).
 From 1848 onwards, Watlington was a junction, as a line once branched off from there to Wisbech.
 The branch, along with Magdalen Road station, was closed in 1968.

 Due to local efforts, however, Magdalen Road station was reopened in 1975, and in 1989 returned to its original title of Watlington.
-The signal box at the station, in active use today, still bears a Network SouthEast sign with the Magdalen Road name.
-The current southbound platform, behind the signal box, dates from the early 1990s; the original station buildings on the southbound side have since been converted into a private residence.
-The original wooden waiting room on the northbound platform was replaced around the same time, though the original platform still survives as part of an extended platform.

-Before electrification, services were normally operated by InterCity (latterly Network SouthEast) locomotive-hauled trains, normally pulling British Rail Mark 2b coaches (many services featured restaurant cars).
-The locomotives were usually Class 37 diesel-electrics, sometimes Class 31s or 47s.
-Off-peak links were often provided by Metro-Cammell diesel multiple units.

-The station is mentioned by author Lisa St Aubin de Teran in a memoir as being the station closest to her Norfolk home - she reminisced about conversations with the train guard who was checking tickets, where she requested that the train stop at the station (for many years, most trains only called at the station if a passenger requested it, rather than it being a regular timetabled stop).
+KL Magazine records the efforts of local residents to prepare for the reopening:However, the dedicated pressure group were determined, and made it their mission to raise the money and restore their station to its former glory.
+Kate and Joyce busied themselves with fundraising activities, organising two dances and three tombolas and gathering donations with the help of their neighbour Johnny Lemon.

+Parties of villagers cleared brambles from the platforms, cut back bushes, and repainted the waiting room.

+Their labours were assisted by a strong sense of community (and beer provided by Dr Lacey) and the experience brought the whole village closer together.
+All the hard work proved to be worth it when, in November 1974, British Rail announced to delighted locals that the station would reopen the following spring.

+‘’It really was a village effort,’’ Kate remembers. ‘‘It took a lot of perseverance, but together we made it happen.’’As of 2025, the signalbox still carries the former name of Magdalen Road.

+Facilities

+The station only has basic facilities, including shelters, ticket machines, departure screens, a car park and cycle spaces.
+Both platforms have step-free access.